Full Length Research Article

 Abstract

-Background: This study was accomplished to evaluate the anticipated effects of glimepiride on some of the hematological parameters besides the antioxidant enzymes of the alloxan-induced diabetic and healthy rats.
+Background: This study was accomplished to evaluate the anticipated effects of glimepiride on some of the hematological parameters and antioxidant enzymes in alloxan-induced diabetic and healthy rats.

 Methods: In this study, thirty-two adult albino male rats were adopted.
-The animals were set in a random manner into four groups of eight rats each.
-The animals of the control group were dosed orally with 5ml distilled water.
-The second were injected intraperitoneally with 150 mg/kg of Alloxan one time to induce diabetes.
+The animals were randomly divided into four groups of eight rats each.
+The animals of the control group were dozed orally with 5 ml distilled water.
+The second was injected into intraperitoneally with 150 mg/kg of Alloxan once to induce diabetes.
 The third group were administered a daily oral dose of 5 mg/kg of Glimepiride.
-The fourth group were injected with alloxan in the same manner as the second group and then dosed orally with 5mg/kg of glimepiride.
-The above-mentioned experimental protocol has extended for one month and thereafter the planned tests were done.
+The fourth group were injected with alloxan in the same manner as the second group and then dosed orally with 5 mg/kg of glimepiride.
+The above-mentioned experimental protocol lasted for one month and thereafter the planned tests were done.

-Conclusion: We conclude that glimepiride does affect the blood parameters and the antioxidant enzymes.
+Conclusion: We conclude that glimepiride affects blood parameters and antioxidant enzymes.

 Keywords: Glimepiride; Amaryl; Stress; Diabetes; Rats

-People who are afflicted with diabetes are of huge numbers around the globe.
+A large number of people are afflicted with diabetes around the globe.
 These people use different medications to control diabetes.
-One of those medications is the glimepiride.
+One of those medications is glimepiride.
 Glimepiride comes with different brand names like Amaryl, Azulix, Betaglim, Daoryl, Diaglim, Dibiglim and others.
-We think that glimepiride has anticipated side effects; thus we have made this study to evaluate glimepiride.
+We hypothesized that glimepiride may have potential side effects; therefore, this study was conducted to evaluate its safety.

 In this study, thirty-two adult albino male rats were adopted.
-They weighed 250-300 grams in range.
+They weighed 250-300 g.
 The conditions of the experiment were typical and unified.
-Then, the animals were set in a random manner into four groups of eight rats each.
+Then, the animals were randomly assigned into four groups of eight rats each.

-2- The second group (A): animals were injected intraperitoneally with 150 mg/kg of alloxan one time to induce DM.
+2- The second group (A): animals were injected intraperitoneally with 150 mg/kg of alloxan once to induce DM.

 3- The third group (GLM): animals were administered a daily oral dose of 5 mg/kg of Glimepiride.

-4- The fourth group (AGLM): animals were injected with Alloxan in the same manner as the second group and then treated orally with 5mg/kg of Glimepiride.
-The experimental protocol has extended for one month and thereafter the planned tests were performed.
+4- The fourth group (AGLM): animals were injected with Alloxan in the same manner as the second group and then treated orally with 5 mg/kg of glimepiride.
+The experimental protocol lasted for one month, after which the planned tests were performed.

-Alloxan could cause significant decline in RBC, Hb, and PCV, on the other hand significant elevation in WBC and ESR comparing with those parameters of the control group at (p≤0.05).
+Alloxan could cause significant decline in RBC, Hb, and PCV, on the other hand significant elevation in WBC and ESR compared with the control group at (p ≤ 0.05).
 The same occurred when Glimepiride was dosed immediately after dosing with Alloxan.
-When Glimepiride was offered alone, it caused significant decline in RBC with significant elevation in WBC without affecting the HB, PCV and ESR compared to with those parameters of the control group at (p≤0.05).
+When Glimepiride was offered alone, it caused significant decline in RBC with significant elevation in WBC without affecting the Hb, PCV and ESR compared to with the control group at (p ≤ 0.05).
 The effects of Alloxan and Glimepiride can be seen in table 1.

 Focusing on some biochemical markers, Alloxan could cause a significant elevation in MDA, significant decline in AST, ALT, ALP and GSH compared with the control group at (p≤0.05).
 When Glimepiride was offered after dosing with Alloxan, it caused a significant elevation in ALT with a significant declination in GSH without affecting the AST, ALP and MDA.